After the Persians invaded her lands around 530 B.C.E., Queen Tomyris vowed to give their king his fill of blood. And she kept that promise.

 The Warrior Queen Of The Massagetae

-The Persian Empire stretched from the Mediterranean Sea in the east to the Indus River in the west.
+The Persian Empire stretched from the Mediterranean Sea in the west to the Indus River in the east.
 It was one of the mightiest empires in the world, and the Persian army could outmatch any rival.
 In contrast, the kingdom of the Massagetae was much smaller.

 In the sixth century B.C.E., Queen Tomyris ruled the land north of Persia and east of the Caspian Sea.
 The Massagetae were a nomadic people who lived in the steppes of Central Asia.
 Massagetae women rode horses, fought in battle, and ruled.